eaddei/javascript-practice/README.md

 Your job is to make all these JavaScript tests pass by completing their respective puzzle.

-1. Open the `assignment/assignment.js` file in your text editor.
+1. Open the `app.js` file in your text editor.
 1. Read the instructions for each problem.
 1. Solve the problem by writing JavaScript.

 Once it's ready, test your solution.

-1. Tab over to the browser with `Command + Tab`.
-1. Refresh the browser with `Command + R`.
+1. Refresh the browser with `Command + R` with each update you make.
 1. Scroll to the puzzle's test and see if it's still red.
 1. Once the test is green, you've solved the puzzle.